NEUBIAS/training-resources/workshops/image-ethics-and-data-integrity.md

 #### Explore how saving images can change image content

 - Open an image
-- Inspect it contents, take notes of some pixel values and coordinates
+- Inspect its content and take notes of some pixel values and coordinates
-- Save the image
+- Save the image in whatever format (e.g. tiff, png, gif, jpeg, ...)
 - Reopen the image
 - Compare the image content to your notes, did it change?

+Repeat above activity

+- testing different formats for saving
+- adjusting the image display before saving

 ##### Example data: